Thornam/Timeseries_Transformer/README.md

 The file 'Presentation' is a presentation created for the defense of the Master's Thesis and goes through the main findings in the paper.

 ## Code
-All code is written to be run on Google Colab.
+All code is written to be run in Google Colab.

 The repository holds three main Jupyter Notebooks:
 - Data Preparation